dprevoznik/javascript_101/README.md

 # Hack Reactor: JavaScript 101 Workshop

 Hey there!
-Ready to get your hands dirty with some code?
+Are you ready to get your hands dirty with some code?

 In order to complete these exercises, open [repl.it](https://repl.it/) and write your code in the left-hand panel.
 You can run your code using the "Run" button.